Are you ready for the ultimate clash between Hive vs Tado?

 Control the air conditioning units with a Tado Smart AC Control device.

-For an extra 2.99 per month, you can get the optional Auto Assist, which gives you access to additional functions like open window detections and monitoring of your electricity expenses with Energy IQ’s thorough breakdown of costs and usage info, as well as monthly comparison for better control and visibility.
+For an extra 2.99 per month, you can get the optional Auto Assist, which gives you access to additional functions like open window detections and monitoring of your electricity expenses with Energy IQ’s thorough breakdown of costs and usage info—also the monthly comparison for better control and visibility.

 Hive Pros and Cons